DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Experimental Results and Analysis

 \subsection{MSA vs. DA in QA Performance}

-\paragraph{How do LLMs perform on Question--Answering tasks in MSA compared to dialectal Arabic?} Table~\ref{tab:mmlu_default} shows the accuracy for various large language models when evaluated on the default \textsc{DialectalArabicMMLU} setting for QA.
-For each model--dialect pair, we report the average accuracy over the 32 domains with the experiment repeated five times.
-Based on these results, we make a number of interesting observations:
+\paragraph{How do LLMs perform on Question--Answering tasks in MSA compared to dialectal Arabic?} Table~\ref{tab:mmlu_default} shows the accuracy for various LLMs when evaluated on the default \textsc{DialectalArabicMMLU} setting for QA.
+For each model--dialect pair, we report the average accuracy over the 32 domains, with the experiment repeated five times to ensure stability and robustness.

-First, we demonstrate that our newly developed dialectal Arabic evaluation dataset is effective for testing the dialectal capabilities of LLMs by highlighting the performance gap between English on one side vs. Modern Standard Arabic and dialectal Arabic on the other side, which is easy to see given the parallel nature of the questions and the answers in the dataset.
+We can see that our newly developed dialectal Arabic evaluation dataset is effective for testing the dialectal capabilities of LLMs by highlighting the performance gap for English vs. MSA and dialects, which is easy to see given the parallel nature of the questions and the answers in the dataset.

-Second, we use the performance results reported in Table~\ref{tab:mmlu_default} to answer the three questions we posed above.
-We can see that the model performance varies depending on the language of the dialect of the question and the multiple choices for that question.
-More specifically, the performance consistently declines across all dialects compared to MSA and English, and this trend holds consistently across all Arabic-enabled LLMs we evaluated in our experiments.
+We further see that the performance consistently declines across all dialects compared to MSA and English, and this trend holds consistently across all Arabic-enabled LLMs we evaluated.

-Finally, while comparing and ranking the individual LLMs we experimented with is unavoidable, we deliberately refrain from doing so in our analysis.
-Instead, we focused on the \emph{average performance across all models}.
-We argue that this offers a more holistic perspective on the current state of the art and may yield deeper insights than analyzing individual models in isolation.
+Finally, although comparing and ranking individual models is tempting, we deliberately refrain from doing so.
+Instead, we focus on the \emph{average performance across all models}.\footnote{Jais-2 was released after we performed the experiments and the detailed analysis.
+We included it in Table~\ref{tab:mmlu_default} for comparison, but we exclude it from the average and we do not include it in any other tables or figures.} We argue that this offers a more holistic perspective on the current state of the art and may yield deeper insights than analyzing individual models in isolation.
 One observation supporting this view is that some larger models, both Arabic-centric and multilingual, perform worse than smaller ones.
-Understanding this discrepancy would require investigating each model's training process, including the base model (if any) and the datasets used.
-However, the limited availability of such information makes this kind of investigation and comparison impractical.
-This is why we chose to avoid it, and to focus on the average performance across all models instead.
+Understanding this would require investigating each model's training process, including the base model (if any) and the datasets.
+Given the limited availability of such information, a fine-grained comparative analysis is impractical, which motivates our emphasis on studying the aggregate trends instead.